-The Company has 10,000,000 shares of preferred stock authorized with a par value of \$0.001 per share.
-The Board of Directors is authorized, subject to any limitations prescribed by law, without further vote or action by our stockholders, to issue from time-to-time shares of preferred stock in one or more series.
-Each series of preferred stock will have such number of shares, designations, preferences, voting powers, qualifications and special or relative rights or privileges as shall be determined by our Board of Directors, which may include, among others, dividend rights, voting rights, liquidation preferences, conversion rights and preemptive rights.
+The Company has 10,000,001 shares of preferred stock authorized with a par value of \$0.001 per share.
+The Board of Directors is authorized, subject to any limitations prescribed by law, without further vote or action by the Company's stockholders, to issue from time-to-time shares of preferred stock in one or more series.
+Each series of preferred stock will have such number of shares, designations, preferences, voting powers, qualifications and special or relative rights or privileges as shall be determined by the Company's Board of Directors, which may include, among others, dividend rights, voting rights, liquidation preferences, conversion rights and preemptive rights.